pjpeters13/project1/README.md

 ## Getting Started

-To use these files effectively, start with `data_prep.ipynb` to pull and initially prepare your dataset.
+To use these files effectively, start with `geting_data.ipynb` to pull and initially prepare your dataset.
 Make sure you have created a `Resources` folder in your project directory before running the notebook.
 This folder will be used to store intermediate and final data files.

 After preparing your initial dataset, proceed with `prepdata_ofns_desc.ipynb` to clean your data with a specific focus on offense types and reporting times.
 The cleaned data will be crucial for the analysis phase.